 When you drag one folder to the list, the new collection maintains the name of the top-level directory.
-Fonts installed in this manner are always installed in the User fonts folder.
+Fonts installed in this manner are always installed in the preferred installation location.
 For example, if you drag a folder for WarnockPro into the Collection list, you will see a new font set in Font Book called WarnockPro.

 If you drag two or more folders, Font Book combines the directories into one set and assigns a new name.
-Note that creating collections by dragging folders from the Finder rather than selecting fonts from the font list may result in duplicate fonts being added to Font Book.
-(See the "Duplicate fonts" section on page 19 for tips on how to handle this situation.)
+Note that creating collections by dragging folders from the Finder rather than selecting fonts from the font list might result in adding duplicate fonts to Font Book.
+(See the "Duplicate fonts" section on page 20 for tips on how to handle this situation.)